sdhina/epfldatadynamos/index.md

 If source and target articles were distributed proportionally to their category dominance (which they are in Wikispeedia), you’d think that players converged to articles in more dominant categories, but here “geography” substantially dominates over “science” and categories like “people” did not even make it into the top 100 articles visited!

 Who is the culprit for this dissonance?
-Is Wikipedia scheming to teach you about geography or do players simply have strategies that boycott looking up famous People?
+Is Wikipedia scheming to teach you about geography or do players simply have strategies that boycott looking up famous people?

 ## Let us tell you about how you hunt for articles